 Many of the offers work on both brand name and generic items.
 Ibotta also has a low payment threshold.
 You can transfer the money you earn to your PayPal or Venmo as soon as you reach $20.

-The app starts you out with a $10 bonus for opening an account.
-Check out our Ibotta review for a more in-depth review of the service.
+The app starts you out with $5 back after making your first purchase.
+Read our Ibotta review for a more in-depth review of the service.

 4. Go Meatless